joelsrubin/sure-app/README.md

 2. `npm run build`
 3. `npm run dev`

-To run the Cypress test suite, run the following in the terminal:
+To run the Cypress test suite, run the following command in the terminal:

 4. `npm run test`